apache/arrow/docs/source/format/CDeviceDataInterface.rst

 The Arrow C Device data interface
 =================================

-.. note:: The Arrow C Device Data Interface should be considered experimental
+.. warning:: The Arrow C Device Data Interface should be considered experimental

 Rationale
 =========